-It must have been the late 1850’s.
+It must have been the late 1850s.
 Franz Josef, Emperor of Austria, King of Hungary, was hosting a Royal banquet with his lovely young Empress Elisabeth, whom we all know from the movie “Sisi”.
-All the courts of Europe were invited at “Schoenbrunn”, the summer palace of the emperor and the hub of royal social life.
+All the courts of Europe were invited to “Schoenbrunn”, the summer palace of the emperor and the hub of royal social life.
 It was a grand occasion, reflecting the wealth and power of the Hapsburgs.

 It was here that Wolfgang Amadeus Mozart gave his first concert at the age of 6.
 Afterward, according to Mozart’s father, he threw himself onto the Empress’ ample lap and gave her a kiss.
 But that’s another story.